SoftwareAG/c8y-docs/content/reference/smartrest-two-bundle/smartrest-two.md

 <a name="creating-templates-via-mqtt"></a>
 #### Creating templates via MQTT

-Like in SmartREST 1.0, you need to pass all templates in a collection in one message.
+Like in SmartREST 1.0, you must pass all templates in a collection in one message.
 After the creation of a template collection, it can no longer be modified through MQTT.

 When creating templates, the client needs to publish to the following topic: